GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 The DEA Coastal Ecosystems product suite is a multi-layered dataset produced delivered as annual summary products.
 See [Specifications](./?tab=specifications) for individual layer metadata.

 ### Core Product Layers

-Five core layers are included in The DEA Coastal Ecosystems product suite: the classification and four probability layers.
+Five core layers are included in The DEA Coastal Ecosystems product suite: the classification layer and four probability layers.

 #### Classification layer (classification)

-The primary layer of DEA Coastal Ecosystems is a categorical classification of the extent of mangrove, saltmarsh, intertidal and intertidal seagrass coastal ecosystems (Fig 1).
+The primary layer of DEA Coastal Ecosystems is a categorical classification of the extent of mangrove, saltmarsh, intertidal and intertidal seagrass coastal ecosystems (Figure 1).
 The layer is built from thresholds of the ecosystem probability layers (below), and constrained, modified and masked with a range of ancillary datasets and QA/QC processes (See [Contextual Editing](#4-contextual-editing)).

 Annual classification layers are published with the following categorical class values: